2016 also took one of the greatest female scientists of all time

 Rubin also advocated for women to be included in Princeton's private social salon, the Cosmos Club.

 "She fought them until they finally allowed women," Bahcall said, managing to avoid stoking anyone's ire too much.
-"She did it all in a very good natured way.
+"She did it all in a very good-natured way.
 It was very difficult to be mad at her."

 Carnegie honored her in 2002 where a slide show featured some of her wisdom.